 The server piece of typing notifications is currently pretty straightforward, since we take advantage of Zulip’s events system.

 We deliberately designed the server piece to be stateless, which minimizes the possibility of backend bugs and gives clients more control over the user experience.

 As such, the server piece here is basically a single Django view function with a small bit of library support to send out events to clients.

-Requests come in to
+Requests come into

-check_send_typing_notification does the heavy lifting.
+check_send_typing_notification to do the heavy lifting.

 Once the request has been validated, the server sends events to

 potential recipients of the message.
 The event type for that